Edouard102/mae-restaurant/README.md

 Huge thank you to the [Slack](code-institute-room.slack.com) community, all its members and all the leads and tutors for their help and support.

-Thanks to my mentor Precious_Mentor for guiding me through this project.
+Thanks to my mentor Rohit Sharma for guiding me through this project.